 Using this type of interface, there is no need for you to be sitting at the same machine you are typing commands to.
 The commands, and responses, can be sent over a network, so you can sit at one computer and give commands to another one, or even to more than one.

 These protocols can also be used for other types of keyboard-based interactive session.
 In particular, there are a lot of bulletin boards, talker systems and MUDs (Multi-User Dungeons) which support access using Telnet.
 There are even a few that support SSH.

 You probably do not want to use SSH, Telnet, Rlogin, or SUPDUP if:

 The Internet is a hostile environment and security is everybody's responsibility.
 If you are connecting across the open Internet, then we recommend you use SSH.
 If the server you want to connect to doesn't support SSH, it might be worth trying to persuade the administrator to install it.

-If your client and server are both behind the same (good) firewall, it is more likely to be safe to use Telnet or Rlogin, but we still recommend you use SSH.
+If your client and server are both behind the same (good) firewall, it is more likely to be safe to use Telnet, Rlogin, or SUPDUP, but we still recommend you use SSH.